Skip to main content

 Eligibility

-• Are currently full-time middle school (grades 6–8) or high school (grades 9-12) science, engineering, technology, and/or career and technical education classroom teachers,
+• Currently full-time middle school (grades 6–8) or high school (grades 9-12) science, engineering, technology, and/or career and technical education classroom teachers,

 • Have a minimum of two years of classroom teaching experience; and

-• Have a strong desire to advance their district’s STEM education in support of the vision of the Next Generation Science Standards by applying real-world applications in the classroom.
+• Strongly motivated to advance their district’s STEM education in support of the vision of the Next Generation Science Standards by applying real-world applications in the classroom.

 Questions